angelggdev/GeekShop/README.md

 ### ItemList

-    Component that maps the items of the catalogue and renders one Item component for every item.
+    Component that maps the catalogue's items and renders one Item component for every item.

 ### Item

-    Component that renders the data of an item.
+    Component that renders the item's data.

 ### ItemDetailContainer